 Standing up for Hindu Dharma indicted me as belonging to the ‘Hindutva brigade’ that is shunned by political correctness.
 My fault was that I dared to say that Hindu Dharma is the best option for any society.
 I did not make a baseless claim, as Christianity and Islam do and which goes mostly unchallenged.
 I explained why Hindu Dharma is inclusive and not divisive, whereas Christianity and Islam divide humanity into those who supposedly have the ‘true faith’ and those who are wrong and will pay for it eternally in hell, if not already on earth.

-Of course, my stand is neither communal nor dangerous for India.
-Hindu Dharma is indeed not only inclusive but also most beneficial for the individual and for society and needs to gain strength at the expense of Christianity and Islam, which are exclusive and therefore harmful.
-And yes, politicians, too, need to base their lives on Hindu Dharma if they want to be efficient in serving society.
+Of course my stand is neither communal nor dangerous for India.
+Hindu Dharma is indeed not only inclusive, but also most beneficial for the individual and for society and needs to gain strength at the expense of Christianity and Islam, which are exclusive and therefore harmful.
+And yes, politicians, too, need to base their lives on Hindu Dharma if they want to be efficient in serving the society.
 Propagating blind belief in a strange story has no place in politics, but propagating and following Dharma is in the interest of all.

 My secular friends can’t really be blamed for their faulty understanding.
 They were taught that Hinduism is just another religion, but inferior to the two main “only true” ones.
 Children usually don’t doubt what they learn.
 Yet Hindu Dharma is in a completely different category from the Abrahamic religions: